 4. Texas Children’s Hospital;

 Consideration for inclusion is based largely on a pediatric center’s membership status in the Children’s Hospitals Association, a Washington, D.C.-based group that works closely with U.S. News & World Report to establish these rankings.
-Hospitals are measured in 10 specialty areas, including cancer, cardiology and heart surgery, diabetes and endocrinology, gastroenterology and gastrointestinal surgery, neonatology, nephrology, neurology and neurosurgery, orthopedics, pulmonology and urology.
+Hospitals are measured in 10 specialty areas, including: cancer, cardiology and heart surgery, diabetes and endocrinology, gastroenterology and gastrointestinal surgery, neonatology, nephrology, neurology and neurosurgery, orthopedics, pulmonology and urology.
+Other factors include reputation and key specialty metrics such as accreditation for bone marrow transplant.

 Visit http://health.usnews.com/best-hospitals/pediatric-rankings for the complete rankings.